supervisely-ecosystem/keypoints-labeling-example/README.md

+---
+description: How to create keypoints annotation in Python using Supervisely
+---

 # Supervisely Data Labelling Example: Keypoints

+## Introduction

 In this tutorial we will show you how to use sly.GraphNodes class to create data annotation for pose estimation / keypoints detection task.
 The tutorial illustrates basic upload-download scenario: